alkacon/mercury-template/README.md

 ### A full-featured, customizable, great looking responsive template for OpenCms ###

 The Mercury Template is a complete, modular template for [OpenCms](http://opencms.org).
-It is based on Boostrap 4 and allows you to create even complex grid-layouts with drag & drop.
+It is based on Bootstrap 4 and allows you to create even complex grid-layouts with drag & drop.
 It packs a ton of CSS features and JavaScript plugins that have carefully been integrated to be simple to use for the content manager.
 And it ships with all Java and SASS sources so you can fully customize it for your unique requirements.

+### Release history ###

+** Version 11.0.1 ** - September 4, 2019:

+* Updated for OpenCms 11.0.1.
+* New flexible header layout group added.
+* Additional options to display content section links.
+* Option to display categories in download lists.
+* Added many new fonts and Improved font handling in SCSS.
+* Added support for hyphenation, enabled by default.

+** Version 11.0.0 ** - April 30, 2019:

+* Initial release with OpenCms 11.0.0.

 ## Main Mercury features ##